 Make It Sustainable

-The purpose of this list is to be a roadmap, a blueprint, to help you reduce your anxiety by creating an empowered morning routine.
+The purpose of this list is to be a roadmap, a blueprint, to help you reduce your anxiety by creating an empowering morning routine.
 It is packed with strategies and loads of scientific research about what routines and habits are the most effective to lower your anxiety and increase your life.
 But the most important strategy of all is to remember that when you are creating your own confident morning it needs to be sustainable for you.
 The best routine is the one you actually stick to.

 If you are anything like I used to be, you need to listen to this part.
 I used to spend so much time worrying about the “perfect” morning routine.
 Should I wake up at 5:45 or 6:00.
 Should I meditate before or after, I shower?
 Should I exercise or not exercise?
 This constant need to be perfect kept my mornings stressful and prevented me from forming habits with my morning.